 The most important thing to know is that the vaccine has undergone extensive testing and is safe for general use.

 However, if you have a history of allergic reactions to injections read the CDC's guidance on vaccines and allergic reactions or talk with your doctor before making a vaccination appointment.
-People who are pregnant should also consult their doctor before receiving the COVID-19 vaccine.

 Have more questions?
-Find all the answers by calling 211* or by visiting ourshot.in.gov.
+Find all the answers by calling 211* or by visiting ourshot.in.gov

 * If 211 doesn't work on your phone, dial 1-866-211-9966.

-You can check your item due dates any time by logging into your account and looking at the Items Out section.
+a blue book with an arrow on it indicating return You can check your item due dates any time by logging into your account and looking at the Items Out section.

 The book drops are now open for the return of all items!
 You do not have to wait until your due date to return items.